Breast cancer and the combined pill

 Does taking the mini-pill affect cancer risk?

 Research is ongoing into any relationship between breast cancer and the progestogen-only pill (mini-pill), such as Cerazette.
-Right now we don’t have enough evidence to suggest that it doesn't increase the risk, but if there is an increased risk it is likely to be very small.
+There is not enough evidence to suggest a link between the mini pill and breast cancer.
+If there is any increased risk, it's likely to be very small and disappear with time when you stop taking it.

 Are you at risk?